 Azaleas And Spring Flower Trails In Tyler, March 20 To April 5

 Featuring mile after mile of spectacular blooming azaleas, dogwoods, tulips, daffodils, and then later in April, you’ll see roses as far as the eyes can see in Tyler.
 Please don’t feel restricted by the dates since the flower buds arrive earlier and bloom longer.
 Check Tyler’s website for updates on blooming schedules.

 3. Tyler Dobbs Trail And The Lindsey Trail

-There are two azalea trails in Tyler, the Dobbs Trail and the Lindsey Trail, both named after the streets, each about 10 miles long, winding through the picturesque Azalea National Historic District.
+There are two azalea trails in Tyler, the Dobbs Trail and the Lindsey Trail.
+Both are named after the streets, each about 10 miles long, winding through the picturesque Azalea National Historic District.

 Begin on the downtown square and head south on Broadway Avenue and watch for the signs that invite you to enter private back yards to see flowers.
 Be sure to visit the block bordered by College, Dobbs, Lindsay, and Broadway.
 National magazines repeatedly feature these famous yards.
 You’ll also see young ladies in Antebellum period clothing attending some of the gardens.

-The Azalea Arts and Crafts Fair has gone virtual, where you can purchase flowering plants and gather tips on growing or landscaping your garden.
-Purchase quilts, pottery, paintings, jewelry, clothing, candles, and more to help support the Azalea Trail event.
+The Azalea Arts and Crafts Fair is returning to Tyler’s Bergfeld Park.
+You can purchase flowering plants and gather tips on growing or landscaping your garden.
+Shop 70 booths offering handcrafted items like quilts, pottery, paintings, jewelry, clothing, candles, and more.

 4. The Goodman-LeGrand Museum And Gardens